 Classical music is no longer static or serious.
-B-Classic is an innovative Belgian classical music festival that leverages the power of classical music to engage new audiences -- without compromising on quality.
+B-Classic is an innovative Belgian classical music festival that leverages the power of classical music to engage new, especially younger, audiences -- without compromising on quality.

 B-Classic wants to give classical music the same recognition as pop and rock music.
-That's why we are proud to announce The Classical Comeback: a new music video format that combines the timeless emotion of classical music with the visual talent of a contemporary director.
+That's why we launched The Classical Comeback: a new music video format that combines the timeless emotion of classical music with the visual talent of a contemporary director.

 The Classical Comeback Video is a creative format open to anyone as long as the submission follows these five rules: